dresseswithpockets/gdnative-odin/readme.md

 This binding is roughly 1-to-1 with the C API, but all `godot_xx_` function prefixes have been removed.
 There are also some helper methods in `gdnative_helper.odin`.

 The binding is very much a work in progress!
 There are bound to be missing features and bugs.
+Feel free to post an issue if you're having problems with the binding.

 ## Getting Started